Mirza-Shamaaim123/Studio-Website/README.md

    ```bash
    npm install
    ```
-3. Add your video file:
+3. Add your  file:
-   - Place your background video file in the `public` directory as `background-video.mp4`
+   - Place your background  file in the `public` directory as `background-.mp4`
    - Place your logo file in the `public` directory as `logo.png`

 ## Development